 The traditional practice of insulating the underside of the roof in the attic has raised much debate in the building industry because "standard" roofing and design techniques call for the attic to be ventilated in order to reduce moisture problems and heat build-up in the hot summer months.

-To achieve insulation of the attic space from the extreme heat that radiates through the roof, the sheathing, and the singles, spray foam needs to be applied directly to the underside of the roof deck.
+To achieve insulation of the attic space from the extreme heat that radiates through the roof, the sheathing, and the shingles, spray foam needs to be applied directly to the underside of the roof deck.
 This provides the attic with the type of insulation that blocks out severe temperatures.
-The attic then becomes as comfortable as any other room in the house, since it is now a "conditioned" space.
+The attic then becomes as comfortable as any other room in the house, since it is now a "semi-conditioned" space.

 It is argued that this system can cause the shingles on your roof to overheat and curl off.
 According to designers and builders, the reason for this happening is because wood needs to breathe.

 An example of why "breathing wood" issue is not much of an issue can be found in the furniture industry.
 Most manufacturers actually kiln dry wood before it is used.
 Through extensive research, we learned that manufacturers claim that wood can deteriorate faster if it is allowed to "breathe".
 Kiln dry wood contains a small amount of moisture and it is used in all furniture.
 That moisture generates cracks and splits as it continues to dry out.
 Manufacturers know that wood must be totally sealed so they will take extra precautions to make sure that the wood is completely sealed.
 The same is true of the wooden shingles on your roof and SPF insulation.

 Spray foam reduces energy consumption in several ways when it is applied on a roof.
 It can essentially eliminate energy loss from ducts located in the attic.
 With less infiltration and exfiltration, excess moisture isn't pulled into the attic since the top of the building is much tighter.
 Spray foam also reduces infiltration through the ceiling.
 It reduces energy consumption because the temperature in the attic is lower.